Skip to main content

 2. Position Memo and return preparation (1–2 weeks).

-Telmo Ramos reviews your income sources, applies the relevant treaty provisions, and prepares the draft Modelo 3.
 The Position Memo is drafted in parallel, documenting the treaty position for each income stream.
-Step 3 — Review and approval (2–3 days).
+Step 3, Review and approval (2–3 days).
 You receive the draft return and Position Memo for review.
 Any questions are addressed before submission.

-Step 4 — Submission and follow-up.
+Step 4, Submission and follow-up.
 The return is submitted electronically to Finanças.
 The Position Memo is finalised and signed.
-If Finanças queries the return, Taxbordr handles the response at no additional cost within the engagement scope.
+If Finanças queries the return, Taxbordr handles the response within the original engagement scope.
 For ongoing cross-border tax services, the annual filing is included in the retainer engagement.

 Supporting content